Test-driven development: Designing for testability

 A key technique for building effective modular architecture is Scenario Modeling where a set of sequence charts is constructed, each one focusing on a single system-level execution scenario.
 The Scenario Model provides an excellent vehicle for creating the strategy of interactions between components in response to a specific stimulus.
 Each of these Scenario Models serves as a rich set of requirements for the services or functions that a component must provide, and it also dictates the order in which these components and services interact together.
 Scenario modeling can greatly facilitate the construction of TDD tests for a complex system.

 Managing tests for large teams

 In a larger system, the impact of poor component quality is magnified by the complexity of interactions.
 This magnification makes the benefits of TDD accrue even faster in the context of larger projects.
 However, the complexity of the total population of tests can become a problem in itself, eroding potential gains.
 It sounds simple, but a key initial step is to recognize that test code is also important software and should be produced and maintained with the same rigor as the production code.

 Creating and managing the architecture of test software within a complex system is just as important as the core product architecture.
 Test drivers interact with the UUT, test doubles and the unit test framework.

+Advantages and Disadvantages

+Advantages

+Test Driven Development (TDD) is a software development approach where tests are written before the actual code.
+It offers several advantages: